JonWil91/milestone-4/README.md

-*   Pre-requisites: \
+*   Pre-requisites:
-– – registered user is on desktop, logged in and on the homepage.
+    *   Registered user is on desktop, logged in and on the homepage.
 Items are in the shopping bag.
 *   Steps:
 1. Click on Shopping bag icon

 Expectation: